irfanraj-avalara/Avalara-SDK-DotNet/docs/A1099/V2/Issuers1099Api.md

 <a name="createissuer"></a>
 # **CreateIssuer**
-> IssuerModel CreateIssuer (CreateIssuerRequest requestParameters)
+> IssuerResponse CreateIssuer (CreateIssuerRequestSdk requestParameters)

 Create an issuer